 Like many other countries, Australia expresses its ALOP in qualitative terms.
 Australia's ALOP, which reflects community expectations through government policy, is currently expressed as providing a high level of sanitary or phytosanitary protection aimed at reducing risk to a very low level, but not to zero.
+The band of cells in Table 5 marked 'very low risk' represents Australia's ALOP.

-Assessment of off-target risks
+3 Assessment of off-target risks

 This section sets out the assessment of off-target risks that could be associated with the release of the biological control agent.
-Where appropriate, the methods followed those used for pest risk analysis (PRA) by the Department of Agriculture in accordance with the International Standards for Phytosanitary Measures (ISPMs), including ISPM 2: Framework for Pest Risk Analysis (FAO 2007) and ISPM 11: Pest Risk Analysis for Quarantine Pests (FAO 2013).
+Where appropriate, the methods followed those used for pest risk analysis (PRA) by the Department of Agriculture in accordance with the International Standards for Phytosanitary Measures (ISPMs), including ISPM 2: Framework for pest risk analysis (FAO 2007), ISPM 3: Guidelines for the export, shipment, import and release of biological control agents and other beneficial organisms (FAO 2011) and ISPM 11: Pest risk analysis for quarantine pests (FAO 2013) that have been developed under the SPS Agreement (WTO 1995).
 The methodology for a commodity-based PRA is provided in Appendix A.

-The risk associated with release of a biological control agent is a combination of the probability of off-target effects and the potential magnitude of the consequences of any off-target impacts.
+The risk associated with release of a biological control agent is a combination of the probability of off-target effects and the potential magnitude of the consequences of any off-target effects.

-1.3 Stage 1: Initiation
+3.1 Stage 1: Initiation

-Initiation commences when the applicant provides a submission proposing the release of the biological control agent.
+Initiation commences when an applicant provides a submission proposing the release of a biological control agent.